-Fortress intends to strategically acquire sites to develop state-of-the-art mining facilities and build its portfolio to be a leader in the Bitcoin mining sector.
-The Company has developed sophisticated mathematical tools to accurately model mining on the Bitcoin blockchain and is able to estimate the income and profitability based on input variables such as difficulty variation, Bitcoin price variation, operating cost, and electrical capacity.
-Fortress believes that these models allow it to create better projections to analyze the metrics of its mining operations, acquisition targets and partnering opportunities.
+Fortress intends to strategically acquire sites to develop state-of-the-art mining facilities and build its portfolio to be a leader in the digital currency mining sector.
+Initially, Fortress only mined Bitcoins but started mining Bitcoin Cash as well in the second quarter of 2018.
+The Company has developed sophisticated mathematical tools to accurately model mining on the Bitcoin and Bitcoin Cash blockchains and is able to estimate the income and profitability based on input variables such as difficulty variation, price variation, operating cost, and electrical capacity.
+Fortress believes that these models allow it to create better projections to analyze the metrics of mining different digital currencies, acquisition targets and partnering opportunities.

-There are several factors that are critical to maximizing profitability of a Bitcoin mining facility.
-These include using specialized, current generation mining hardware ("Miners"), low electricity, and other data center costs while maximizing the number of Miners running in the mine based on available power capacity.
+There are several factors that are critical to maximizing profitability of a Bitcoin or Bitcoin Cash mining facility.
+These include using specialized, current generation mining hardware ("Miners"), low electricity, and reducing other data center costs while maximizing the number of Miners running in the mine based on available power capacity.

-Fortress has invested in the latest generation Bitmain S9 ASIC Hardware that is recognized as the leading Bitcoin Miner in the market today.
-These Miners produce the highest hash rates based on the amount of energy consumed.
+Fortress has invested in Bitmain's S9 ASIC Hardware that is recognized as a leading Bitcoin Miner on the market today.
+These Miners consume the lowest amount of energy per hash (measured in Joules per Terahash [J/TH]), making them the most efficient SHA-256 ASIC miners available on the market today.

 In addition, the Company believes it is operating its Flagship Facility with industry leading power usage efficiency ("PUE") metrics.
 PUE is the ratio of the total amount of energy used by a data center facility to the energy consumed by the computing equipment.
 A PUE of "1" is the theoretical ideal.
 Fortress has achieved a PUE below 1.05 at its Flagship Facility and is targeting a range of 1.02 to 1.05, much lower than competitors who are operating at higher PUEs.
-Since less power is consumed by non-productive equipment in data centers with a lower PUE, Fortress projects that it will have more S9 ASIC Hardware installed per MW of power consumed compared to its competitors and expects to generate more Bitcoin per MW using the available power infrastructure.
-For example, Fortress is able to operate up to 680-700 BitMain S9 Miners per MW, where other companies are typically operate 600-650 BitMain S9 Miners per MW.
-This results in a higher total Peta-hash per second per MW (PH/s per MW), of up to 9.45 PH/s per MW.
-The PH/s is a measure of how much Bitcoin can be mined.
-Therefore, this is how a lower PUE allows more Bitcoin mined per MW.
+Since less power is consumed by unproductive equipment in data centers with a lower PUE, Fortress projects that it will have more S9 ASIC Hardware installed per MW of power consumed compared to its competitors and expects to generate more Bitcoin per MW using the available power infrastructure.
+For example, Fortress is able to operate as many as 680 to 700 Bitmain S9 Miners per MW of electricity consumed, whereas some competitors are operating between 600 to 650 Bitmain S9 Miners per MW.
+Our ability to run more Miners per MW results in our mine generating more petahash per second per MW (PH/s per MW), or up to 9.45 PH/s per MW.
+The PH/s is a measure of how much Bitcoin can be mined per MW of power.
+This is how operating at a lower PUE allows more Bitcoin mined per MW.

-The most important advantage at the Flagship Facility is the low all-inclusive electricity cost of US\$0.026 per KWh compared to many competitors who are paying US\$0.04 or higher per KWh for electricity.
-This will enable Fortress to have favorable gross mining margin (a non-IFRS measure that is described hereunder) since power is the largest single direct cost of a cryptocurrency mining operation.
-The cost of power is the primary lever in determining the profitability of cryptocurrency mining.
+The cost of power is the primary lever in determining the profitability of proof-of-work mining digital currencies.
+The most important advantage of our Flagship Facility is the low all-inclusive electricity cost of US\$0.026 per kWh compared to many competitors who are paying US\$0.04 or higher per kWh for electricity.
+This will enable Fortress to have favorable gross mining margin (a non-IFRS measure that is described hereunder) since power is the single largest variable cost incurred by a cryptocurrency mining operation.